Early Deans in Athens County

 2 - Appearance of Silas Dean in Ames township in Athens county, one of the township's first 33 residents(Note: This township was 10 times larger in early Athens county than it is currently).
 He was one of the first three County Commissioners.

-3 - Appearance of out ancestors, Nathan III at age 55 with wife Mary Thayer, 9 adult children and a grandson.
+3 - Appearance of out ancestors, Nathan III at age 55 with wife Fanny, 9 adult children and a grandson.

 4 - Speculation on the kinship between these early Dean families.